boatman-27/obsidian/04 - Resources/Data Structures & Algorithms/Tree Data Structures/Binary Search Tree.md

 2. All nodes of right subtree are more than the root node
 3. Both subtrees of each node are also BSTs i.e. they have the above two properties

+---
+## Search Operation

+The algorithm depends on the property of BST that if each left subtree has values less than the root and each right subtree has values bigger than the root.

+If the value is below the root, we can say for sure that the value is not in the right subtree; we need to only search in the left subtree and if the value is above the root, we can say for sure that the value is not in the left subtree; we need to only search in the right subtree.